 And, if they choose to, they are are also able to subscribe to specific companies.
 Say goodbye to cluttered inboxes and PR spam!

 Any interactions you have with journalists can be recorded on the contact card within Meltwater.
 Leave notes with any personal details shared, such as a cell phone number.
-Email chains or phone calls can be recorded as such.
+Email chains or phone calls can be recorded.
 Adding notes ensures that you and anyone else on your team has access to the same information, allowing you to help each other with story pitches.

 Conducting Research on a Story

-After receiving a media pitch from a PR practitioner, the writer or editor can use their Meltwater influencer profile to conduct further research on a topic and better showcase their skill.
+After receiving a media pitch from a PR practitioner, the writer or editor can use their Meltwater journalist profile to conduct further research on a topic and better showcase their skill.

 Journalists are often presented with the difficult task of providing their readers with a different take on a story that may have already been covered by a number of different publications, but fear not.
 By using the My Research feature within the Meltwater platform, a writer can research what has previously been written about a particular topic.

-A search of what has been posted to social media can also help a journalist uncover subject matter experts who could potentially provide more research and quotes for their stories.
-By doing research through their Meltwater influencer profile, the writer or editor can be confident that their story is breaking news and has a take that hasn’t been seen before.
+A search of what has been posted to social media can also help a journalist uncover subject matter experts who could potentially provide more research, quotes, and color for their stories.
+By doing research through their journalist profile, the writer or editor can be confident that their story has a take that hasn’t been seen before.

-After searching for contacts, be sure to vet the journalists by reading through recently published articles and following their social media channels, making sure their tone and perspective aligns with your company.
-Social media is a great way to engage with journalists outside of pitching a story.
-A journalist who recognises your name is significantly more likely to pick up a story pitch than a journalist who has never heard about you.
+After searching for contacts, be sure to vet the journalists by reading through recently published articles and following their social media channels to make sure their tone and perspective aligns with your company.

 Building a Searchable Writing Portfolio

-Portfolios can easily be shared if they are applying for new jobs or are freelancers.
-Having an up-to-date, easily-accessible portfolio is critical for those looking to build their influence, and a Meltwater Profile allows them to easily do so.
+Having an up-to-date, easily-accessible portfolio is critical for those looking to build their influence, and a Meltwater profile allows for this.

 With a journalist profile in Meltwater, you are able to control the volume and quality of the PR pitches you receive, while building a publicly accessible portfolio of writing samples.

 The media relations strategy process takes time and isn’t something you can rush.
-The more thought and effort you put in, the more likely you are to receive results.
-Using Meltwater’s Media Relations Solution can help you manage this process from start to finish.
+The more thought and effort you put in, the more likely you are to receive positive results.
+Using Meltwater’s PR Suite can help you manage this process from start to finish.